Menu

 It can be unpredictable.
 I might feel well one day and then be struck down the next.

-Think I’m being over-dramatic if you want, but thyroid flare up days can have me bed-bound and even in tears.
+Think I’m being over-dramatic if you want, but thyroid flare days can have me bed-bound and even in tears.
 They’re hugely unpleasant.

 Thyroid patients may feel quite well when they first agree to the plans, and then a few days before, or on the day itself, become unwell.
 Going would only make them more unwell.